liuyanice/LD-MOQ/README.md

 ![SemiDiff Framework](./Image/Framework.png)

-This demo code reproduces the results for semi-supervised segmentation on STARE, CHASE DB, EM and DRIVE datasets.
+This demo code reproduces the results for semi-supervised segmentation on STARE, CHASE DB, EM, DRIVE, DCA1, and XCAD datasets.

 Please follow the following pipeline to reproduce the results.